Pink Brutalism

 Repost this day 2019:

-The back of the old #HoytsMidCity cinema centre is more chunky-#brutalist than the front.
-And surprisingly intact, even the rich red #pebblemix finish.
-Built 1970 as a speculative venture by the entrepreneurial architect Gordon Banfield who had also developed the Total Carpark, so of course his firm #BogleBanfield designed it.
-One screen is still going operating as the #ChinatownCinema, the only cinema left in #BourkeStreet – that at one point had 11 screens, and over the years 7 locations, plus 2 theatres that showed films, plus three more just off Bourke.
+Built 1970 as a speculative venture with two screens, a squishy arcade and parking, by the entrepreneurial architect Gordon Banfield who had also developed the Total Carpark, so of course his firm #BogleBanfield designed it.
+Late another screen was added, but in recent years they were shrunk, now only part still going as the #ChinatownCinema.
+It’s the only cinema left in #BourkeStreet, which at one point had 11 screens, and over the years 7 locations, plus 2 theatres that showed films, plus three more just off Bourke.
 And later 3 cinema complexes.

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.